heimrichhannot/contao-multilingual-fields-bundle/README.md

 # Contao Multilingual Fields Bundle

-This utility bundle offers functionality to translate arbitrary fields of any table-driven data container in the Contao CMS.
+This utility bundle offers functionality for backend editor's to translate arbitrary fields of any table-driven data container in the Contao CMS.

 ## Features

 - define which fields of which data containers should be translatable
+- adds a button to the backend palette for switching into translation mode
+- content elements: optionally add a select field to the backend palette in order to display the corresponding content element only for the selected language

 ## Impressions